Project-based learning brings together intellectual inquiry, rigorous real-world standards and student engagement in relevant and meaningful work.

 required to pass state Regents exams, but also what is required to

-do well in the workforces and classrooms of tomorrow.
+do well in the work force and higher education.

 The real-world projects connect learning to each